wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/configuration.rst

 .. warning:: You can only have one configuration block with ``log_format`` set as ``macos``.
 If you add more blocks, only the last one will be used.

-To filter the system logs, it is necessary, but not mandatory, to use the ``<query>`` label.
+To filter the system logs, it's necessary, but not mandatory, to use the ``<query>`` label.
 This label allows setting different filtering options such as:

 - ``type``: Specifies the type of logs collected.
 The values of ``types`` are ``activity``, ``log``, and ``trace``.
 You can combine multiple values.